 8. What if a resident is only a resident of the facility for part of a month?

 When a resident becomes eligible for SA after the first day of the month, he/she will receive a partial SA payment for that month based on the per diem for the appropriate SA rate.
 The per diem is the SA rate divided by the number of days in the month, then multiplied by the number of days the applicant was eligible during the month.

 If an applicant/recipient leaves the facility before the end of the month, the DSS case worker must be notified within 5 calendar days.
 Depending on the situation, the SA recipient may owe money from the SA payment to the facility and/or the DSS.
 See DHSR adult care rules 10 A NCAC 13F.1106 pertaining to the settlement of the cost of care.

 DHSR Adult Care rules state that in no situation involving a recipient of SA may a facility require payment for more than 30 days since SA is not authorized unless the resident is actually residing in the facility or it is anticipated that he will return to the facility within 30 days.

-9. What should the facility do with the SA check when a resident dies?
+9. What should the facility do with the SA benefit when a resident dies?

 If the resident dies, the facility staff must notify the County DSS immediately.
-The facility must return any unendorsed SA checks to the County DSS.
-The DSS will deliver the checks to the Clerk of Superior Court who administers the funds.
+The facility must pay back the DSS for any funds deposited into their account on behalf of the SA recipient.
+The DSS will be responsible to return any unused benefits to the Clerk of Superior Court who administers the funds.
 According to DHSR rules, the facility is entitled to a per-diem rate for the nights that the resident spent in the facility.